cloudfoundry/cf-mysql-release/docs/proxy.md

 If the operator sets the total number of proxies to 0 hosts in their manifest, then applications will start routing connections directly to one healthy MariaDB node making that node a single point of failure for the cluster.

-The recommended number of proxies are 2; this provides redundancy should one of the proxies fail.
+The recommended number of proxies is 2; this provides redundancy should one of the proxies fail.

-## Removing the proxy as a SPOF
+## Setting a load balancer in front of the proxies

 The proxy tier is responsible for routing connections from applications to healthy MariaDB cluster nodes, even in the event of node failure.